Facebook (FB) Q4 2016 Results - Earnings Call Transcript

 Brian P. Fitzgerald - Jefferies & Company, Inc.

 Thanks.
 Mark, on AI maybe.
 You mentioned improved recommendations and we've interacted with chatbots on Messenger.
-Maybe curious overall how you see artificial intelligence and machine learning processes impacting your business over time.
+Maybe curious overall how you see artificial intelligence and machine learning processes impacting your business over time?

 Mark Elliot Zuckerberg - Facebook, Inc.